President & CEO

 Laura holds a master's in cultural foundations of community engagement from University of Wisconsin-Milwaukee and a bachelor's in English from University of Wisconsin – Madison.
 Laura is a proud alumna of Americorps Public Allies and volunteers with Historic Milwaukee, Inc. She lives in Milwaukee with her husband.

 Since 2010, Melissa Hanon has served in various roles for United Way of Greater Milwaukee & Waukesha County.
 She is currently the director of marketing and has held that role since 2018.

 During her time at United Way, Melissa has improved website functionality and usability, found innovative was to save on marketing resources, and developed strategies to effectively communicate United Way’s value add to our local community.

 She holds has a bachelor's in art from the University of Wisconsin – Platteville.
 She lives in Wauwatosa with her husband, daughter, cat, and chickens.

 Director of Communications

-Dan Herda is the director of communications for United Way of Greater Milwaukee & Waukesha County.
+Dan Herda has been with United Way of Greater Milwaukee & Waukesha County since 2018.
 The communications team oversees all written and visual content for the organization, including videos, photographs, podcasts, blogs, emails, written stories, and webpage content.
 In addition, the team manages social media and public relations for the organization.
 Dan holds a bachelor's degree and is a photographer, a videographer, video editor, and writer.
 He has over 20 years of corporate communications experience.